Adi Ron

 This entire website is actually implemented in Next.js.
 I did this because I liked the fast loading times I could get, and being able to occasionally do interactive things with little effort.
 Overall it has been a good developer experience for my very niche needs.

-The color theme is implemented as a theme in styled-components, a library that I have grown to love (I barely write “real” CSS anymore).
-I wrote a function to spit out a theme, which is simply fed into ThemeProvider
+The color theme is implemented as a theme in styled-components, a library that was popular at the time, and that I loved at the time.
+I probably would not have done that again.
+I wrote a function to spit out a theme, which is simply fed into ThemeProvider.

-Darkmode reverses the colors (and slightly tweaks them) and is implemented at the CSS level via @media (perfers-color-theme: dark)
+Darkmode reverses the colors (and slightly tweaks them) and is implemented at the CSS level via @media (prefers-color-scheme: dark) which is widely supported.